 She also teaches painting and drawing classes at the University of London, focusing on the fundamentals of traditional fine art techniques and emphasising the importance of patience, movement and discipline to develop refined artistic and creative skill.

 A large part of her practise and importance is centred around forms of communication through art.
-The inclusivity that art can provide to neurodivergent and disabled communities, having worked with children and adults with a diverse range of physical and communication needs, Emily values the importance of having different forms of communicating, expressing and navigating the world.
+The inclusivity that art can provide to neurodivergent and communities with additional needs, having worked with children and adults with a diverse range of physical and communication needs, Emily values the importance of having different forms of communicating, expressing and navigating the world.
 To provide opportunities, awareness to communities who can thrive and have their expression seen and felt through the arts.
 Through the many senses that we as humans have, words are only a small fraction of our ability to connect and understand each other.